stephenmirving/smthr/README.md

 "Download ZIP".
 After unzipping the project folder, go into the `src` folder and copy the `smthr` and `betterize` _(betterize is optional)_ folders into your own project's directory, in the folder where you keep the rest of your `.scss` files.
-This is probably in a `sass` or `scss` folder, or within one of the subdirectories of that folder.
+This is probably in a `/sass` or `/scss` folder, or within one of the subdirectories of that folder.

 If you are breaking your Sass code down into partials with